shanthshivam/DBGym/README.md

 **Customize configs with YAML file**

-Alternatively, you can write a customized config in a YAML file, e.g., `config_gcn.yaml`, and load with DBGym:
+Alternatively, you can write a customized config in a YAML file, e.g., `config_gcn.yaml`, and load it with DBGym:

 ```Python
 from dbgym.run import run